Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 Yes, you can make sourdough bread in your bread machine without commercial yeast!
 This method uses the machine’s DOUGH cycle for mixing and kneading, sparing you the hard work.

-Your role is simply the fun parts – doing a few stretch-and-folds, shaping the dough, and baking it in a conventional oven.
+Your role is simply to do the fun parts—a few stretch-and-folds, shaping the dough, and baking it in a conventional oven.
 Remember, patience is key in this process.
 The reward for your wait is a loaf with a superior crust full of blisters, a light and airy texture, and beautifully distributed holes throughout.

-Four Reasons Why You Will Love Using a Bread Maker To Mix and Knead Sourdough
+Four Reasons To Use a Bread Maker To Mix and Knead Sourdough

 No one will ever guess you used a bread machine to mix and knead this tasty sourdough bread.